-Responding to "Scientific Foundations for Future Physicians" - Curriculum Mapping Pre-Med Courses: This event was organized by Jane Flood, Christine Ingersoll, and Elizabeth McCain and co-sponsored by the science departments, interdisciplinary science, and the Faculty Center for Teaching.
+Responding to "Scientific Foundations for Future Physicians" - Curriculum Mapping Pre-Med Courses: This event was organized by Jane Flood, Christine Ingersoll, and Elizabeth McCain and co-sponsored by the science departments, interdisciplinary science, and the Muhlenberg Center for Teaching and Learning.
 The organizers shared what they had learned at a recent PKAL/AAC&U conference, particularly at a session focused on the HHMI/AAMC report "Scientific Foundations for Future Physicians" (SFFP), and engaged colleagues in how proposed changes to the MCAT intersect with our curriculum.Teaching with technology - The goal of this workshop was to facilitate conversations about when and why to consider use of technology to confront pedagogical challenges.
 The workshop featured roundtable discussions on topics gathered from faculty input and focused on an exchange of views, ideas, and questions.
 Specific topics discussed were enhancing class discussions and group work, creating and implementing meaningful assignments and assessments, and campus support and services with the instructional designer and instructional technologist.
 Materials: Class discussions and group work session summary, Campus technology support and services summary

 Information Literacy - Facilitated by Jen Jarson, Information Literacy and Assessment Librarian, with Kathy Harring and Amy Hark, this program explored information literacy, including understanding the concept, students' abilities in information literacy, and assignment ideas.